Immigration Skills Charge Guide 2025

-The Immigration Skills Charge (ISC) is payable by employers each time they sponsor a worker under the Skilled Worker or the Senior or Specialist Worker visa, with limited exemptions.
+• The Immigration Skills Charge (ISC) is a mandatory fee for most employers sponsoring Skilled Worker or Senior or Specialist Worker visas.

 To help sponsors better understand the Immigration Skills Charge, and its implications on budgets and processes, we answer some frequently asked questions from employers.

-The ISC applies where an employer is hiring a skilled migrant to work in the UK for more than six months under one of the following visa routes, unless an exemption applies:
+The ISC applies where an employer is hiring a skilled migrant to work in the UK under one of the following visa routes, unless an exemption applies:

-The ISC is also payable if the employers wish to extend the employment of a sponsored worker for a further limited period, and assigns a new Certificate of Sponsorship.
+The ISC is also payable if the employer wishes to extend the employment of a sponsored worker for a further limited period, and assigns a new Certificate of Sponsorship.

 Sponsors are not liable for the ISC for any of the worker’s dependants.